ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 The promotion can also be done through the Heroku Dashboard on the [Pipelines page](https://dashboard.heroku.com/pipelines/3657e91f-455e-4fa7-9da7-f6ddc1beb854).

 ## Staging access
+The public staging site is available at: https://staging.apprenticeshipstandards.org<br>
+The admin staging site is available at: https://staging-admin.apprenticeshipstandards.org

-The current credentials for the staging site are:
+The current credentials for the public staging site are:

 Username: ApprenticeshipStandardsAdmin<br>
 Password: Pipe Fitter